 Horn/Whistle - To sound the horn, firmly press the Horn/Whistle button.
 The horn will sound for as long as you continue to depress the button.
 It will stop when you release the button.
+The horn has four different endings, depending on whether you hold the button for less than three seconds, three seconds, four seconds, or five seconds or longer.

-Bell - To sound the bell, firmly press and release the Bell button.
+Bell- To sound the bell, firmly press and release the Bell button.
 To turn the bell off, press and release the Bell button again.
-The bell will continue to ring from the time your turn it on until you press and release the button again to turn it off.
+The bell will continue to ring from the time you turn it on until you press and release the button again to turn it off.

 Direction - Your train is programmed to start in neutral.
-To put the engine into forward and then to change the direction of the train or to put it into neutral, firmly press and release the Direction button on your transformer.
-Just as you must stop your car between forward and reverse, this engine will not go directly from forward to reverse; it goes into neutral between directions.
+The first direction after neutral upon start-up is forward.
+Firmly press and release the Direction button to allow the engine to move forward.
+Just as you must stop your automobile between forward and reverse, this engine will not go directly from forward to reverse; it goes into neutral between directions.
 If the train has been moving forward, the first press of the Direction button will put the train from forward into neutral, the second press into reverse, the third press back into neutral, and the fourth back into forward.
-To prevent accidental high-speed start-ups, this engine is programmed to restart in neutral each time the track voltage is turned off for 10 seconds or more.
+To prevent accidental high-speed start-ups, this engine is programmed to restart in neutral each time the track voltage is turned off for 25 seconds or more.